-The Washington Monthly BUSH SPEAKS….HIS ADVISORS SQUIRM….President Bush on Tuesday, talking off the cuff about the idea of a national sales tax: “It’s an interesting idea.
-You know, I’m not exactly sure how big the national sales tax is going to have to be, but it’s the kind of interesting idea that we ought to […]
+BUSH SPEAKS….HIS ADVISORS SQUIRM….President Bush on Tuesday, talking off the cuff about the idea of a national sales tax: “It’s an interesting idea.
+You know, I’m not exactly sure how big the national sales tax is going to have to be, but it’s the kind of interesting idea that we ought to explore seriously.”

-Hullabaloo There were many honorable ways to behave during the Vietnam era.
+There were many honorable ways to behave during the Vietnam era.
 There were those who believed in the war and volunteered to fight it.
 There were those who were drafted and went as a matter of duty.
 There were those who fought the war, came to believe it was wrong and came back to change the policy.
 And there were those who believed it was wrong and refused to participate.
 All of those people stood up for what they believed in and did their duty as they saw it.

 hearkening back to Handmaid’s Tale, a distinction between negative and positive liberty: